 TxDOT’s Oak Hill Parkway Project will include a shared use path to increase east to west connectivity for people walking and people on bikes.
-The Oak Hill Parkway Project is anticipated to break ground in late 2020, and construction is expected to last for five years.
+The Oak Hill Parkway Project is anticipated to break ground midyear 2021, and construction is expected to last for five years.
 Additionally, ATD is reviewing options to extend shared use paths from the south end of the MoPac Mobility Bridges.
 For these reasons, the Urban Trails Program is reviewing more efficient, impactful ways to improve connectivity both along MoPac and citywide.

 Additionally, the Urban Trails Program will be kicking off an update of the Urban Trails Plan this fall.
 We’ll be taking another look at our trail network to find new, cost-effective connections throughout the city.
 We’ll also be reviewing how our trails projects are prioritized, including the YBC Trail project.
 Sign up for our newsletter to get updates on how you can get involved and share your input on the Urban Trails Plan updates!